Synthetic monitors are API checks or virtual browser instances that monitor your website, recording each check in detail. They can also:

 - Collect custom response codes for more detail on your monitor runs.

 You'll be able to add and configure synthetic monitors to suit your environnment after you create a New Relic account.
-(It's free, forever!)

-The default timeout for a new monitor is 180 seconds.
+Keep in mind that the default timeout for a new monitor is 180 seconds.

 You cannot change a monitor's type after the monitor is created, but you can edit other monitor settings.

 From the Monitors tab in one.newrelic.com > Synthetics, select the monitor you want to edit.